Get your online insurance quote

 3. Take advantage of the ‘storage endorsement’: This is coverage designed for people with summer cars, but it’s completely legal for people who are temporarily car-less to use.
 You’ll be covered for fire, theft, and vandalism, and will only pay 15-20% of your original rate.
 Collision coverage is not included.

 Still have questions?
-Call us, or check out this blog on how to cancel car insurance without charges
+Check out this blog on how to cancel car insurance without charges.

 Call us